Vinderguy/Blueprints/README.md

 Follow these steps to get Blueprints in your Minecraft world:

-1. [Download](https://github.com/Vinderguy/Blueprints/releases/tag/v0.6) the latest Blueprints relase for the Minecraft version you use.
+1. [Download](https://github.com/Vinderguy/Blueprints/releases/tag/v1.1) the latest Blueprints release for the Minecraft version you use.
 2. Extract downloaded archive.
-3. Copy `blueprints` folder from `datapacks` to your Minecraft world save datapacks directory:\
+3. Copy `blueprints` folder from `datapacks` to your Minecraft world's datapacks directory:\
 `
 %appdata%\.minecraft\saves\[YOUR WORLD NAME]\datapacks
 `